 List of EU Members

-Following their Brexit referendum, the United Kingdom will leave the EU in 2019, although its citizens will reportedly still retain their EU rights through to 2021.
-Despite this, however, the EU as an organization continues to promote increased cooperation and the further removal of barriers to the movement of products and labor.
+Following their Brexit referendum, the United Kingdom left the EU in 2020.
+Despite this, the EU as an organization continues to promote increased cooperation and the further removal of barriers to the movement of products and labor.

-Norway, Iceland, and Lichtenstein are not in the EU but are part of the slightly larger EEA (European Economic Area) which includes the regular 28 members plus these three for purposes of trade.
+Norway, Iceland, and Lichtenstein are not in the EU but are part of the slightly larger EEA (European Economic Area) which includes the regular 27 members plus these three for purposes of trade.
 Switzerland is not part of either of these organizations but yet still enjoys access the to EU single-market system.
-Then there is the Schengen Area, which is another separate organization that includes 4 non-EU countries and 3 more territories, but does not include 2 EU members (UK, Ireland) that have opted out.
+Then there is the Schengen Area, which is another separate organization that includes 4 non-EU countries and 3 more territories, but does not include one EU member, Ireland, that has opted out.
 Simple, right?